 Yeast Infections After Periods

 If you get a yeast infection right after your period, this is probably due to the excess sugars that are floating around your vagina and a lack of vaginal acidity.
 Remember, lower levels of estrogen raise the pH of the vagina; making it more conducive to yeast overgrowth.
 Progesterone is released to trigger the shedding of sugar rich vaginal cells--thus you have your menstrual flow.
 These cells may not fully be removed from the vagina after your period; providing extra food for yeast.
 And, as mentioned, a less acidic environment is probable as estrogen levels are low after your period.

 Consequently, it is likely that you could benefit from reducing the amount of sugar in your vagina and reducing the pH.
 Probiotics like Lactobacillus acidophilus can do both of these things; and it may be that you could be greatly helped by enriching your vaginal microbiota (environment of microorganisms) with probiotics.
-If you’d like to learn more about probiotics, you can check this article out: Probiotic Yeast Infection Pill.

 If you would like more information on Candida’s appearance after your period, you may find this article informative: Yeast Infection After Period.

 Do you seem to get yeast infections at the same time you have your period?
 As you recall, estrogen elevates the level of sugar in the vaginal cells before they are shed.
 Once progesterone triggers your menstrual flow, these cells begin to break away and fill the vagina.
 Thus there is more available food for Candida to consume.
 To stop your yeast infections you need to use a natural remedy to eliminate Candida from the vagina and use a good probiotic to help keep it gone.
 Standard protocol for yeast infection treatment.